ardhrubo/Jsallnote-by-dhrubo/README.md

-This is the note for all javascript chapter
+This is the note for all javascript chapter by stack learner.

+You can use this code as a reference for future.